3rd Annual

 This work describes the establishment of an optimized iPSC-derived neuronal differentiation platform to streamline disease modeling for ASO screening.
 By utilizing patient-specific iPSCs, this approach offers a scalable, robust, and cost-effective solution for high-throughput ASO screening, significantly reducing timelines and costs in the preclinical discovery pipeline.

-Progress in creating agonist-like ASOs for patients with LOF mutations
+Progress in Creating Agonist-like ASOs for Patients with LOF Mutations

 Building on foundational work from the Crooke lab and integrating our own AI-driven algorithm, we have developed a platform to identify and validate genomic regulatory elements that can be targeted by ASOs to upregulate protein expression.
 This therapeutic strategy has now established proof of concept protein upregulation and addresses haploinsufficiency and loss-of-function diseases through a mutation-independent approach, broadening its applicability across diverse patient populations.

-Tackling RNA-caused diseases: A focus on RNU4-2
+Tackling RNA-caused Diseases: A Focus on RNU4-2

 Mutations in U-rich RNAs are increasingly recognized as drivers of neurodevelopmental disorders.
 Although their short length and structured nature presents challenges, ASO technology offers a unique therapeutic opportunity.
 This work focuses on a recently identified mutation in RNU4-2, highlighting its functional characterization and n-Lorem’s therapeutic strategy to address its toxic effects.